m-kirstetter/blockchain-developer-bootcamp-final-project/README.md

 Recruiter would see full historical work from applicant's wallet address.
 To save gas, only gig hash would be stored on Ethereum blockchain.
 Recruiter can choose how many freelancers can apply.
-Gig amount is transferred and locked in smart contract at ad creation and need to be released by gig owner by selecting best freelancer work.
+Gig amount is transferred and locked in smart contract at gig creation and need to be released by gig owner by selecting best freelancer work.

 dApp will have 2 roles:

 - Recruiter - can: create edit and delete gigs, accept work from either freelancers (with review) to release funds
 - Freelancer - can: browse, apply to gigs (contract interaction) and get paid after work is accepted by recruiter

-App workflow:
+dApp workflow:

 1. Recruiter creates gig (fields: name, # of freelances are allowed to apply) and transfer minimum of 0.1 ETH as compensation
 2. Freelancers can apply, until # of freelances chosen by recruiter is reached
 3. Freelancers submit work (all need to submit work)
+4. Recruiter reviews and award one freelancer's work (has to)
+5. Funds are released to winning freelancer

 ## Tech stack